-The high temperature and humidity resulted in growth of using full HVAC systems mechanism for most residential and commercial buildings.
-With the past several studies done by the experts and academicians, it is found that 70-80% of building energy consumption for the building would be due to use of the air conditioning of the building.
+The high temperature and humidity resulted in growth of using full HVAC systems mechanisms for most residential and commercial buildings.
+In the past several studies done by experts and academicians, it is found that 70-80% of building energy consumption for the building would be due to the use of the air conditioning of the building.

-Under this service, building envelope or an enclosure contained within the building are tested to measure the air leakage through the building façade.
+Under this service, a building envelope or an enclosure contained within the building is tested to measure the air leakage through the building façade.

 The enclosures are tested strictly in accordance with the required standards & specifications, of which the following are the most common: